Bank transfer 2025: explain and review

 Certain large international banks have branches spread across various countries and regions.
 When facilitating cross-border remittances, these banks have the advantage of processing transactions within their internal network, so the funds can be credited quickly.
 Some banks may also offer customers fee-free remittances to their overseas branches.

-Limitations of bank remittances
+Limitations on bank transfer

 There are certain limitations when using bank remittance services.